lilileiva/weather-app/README.md

 ## Weather App

-#### Responsive website where you can search weather status of different cities and countries
+#### Website where you can search weather status of different cities and countries
 This project uses APIs from https://openweathermap.org/

 ---